0xNathanW/bitter/notes.md

 # Notes

 IMMEDIATE TASK:
+    - Implement seeding/continued downloading.
+      - Check output_dir location for files.
+        - Check hashes of already downloaded pieces.
 TODO:
     - Setup seeder/leecher tests.
-    - Manager for multiple torrents at once.
-      - Setup TorrentManager struct.
-      - Move disk outside of torrent struct.
     - Actual algorithm for piece selection.
     - Designation of peers based on whether they are seeders.
     - Move tracker to a seperate thread/task.
     - Don't expose metainfo to external api.
     - Implement upd/wss trackers.
     - Request queuing, ie, waiting for buffer to fill before sending multiple requests in a batch.
+    - can i replace Option<Joinhandle> with just Joinhandle, see: https://github.com/ratatui-org/async-template/blob/main/ratatui-counter/src/tui.rs

 PICKER:
     - if can pick from partial pieces: